Litvin1/Predicting-the-Death-of-Hospitalized-Patients/README.md

 # Predicting-the-Death-of-Hospitalized-Patients
-Performing exploratory data analysis, visualization, principal component analysis, feature selection, and k-means clustering on a hospitalized patients dataset and predicting death with k-nearest neighbors, decision tree, naive Bayes, and support vector machine algorithms
+Performing EDA, visualization, PCA, feature selection by highest Gini index, and k-means clustering on a hospitalized patients dataset for learning and describing the data.
+Then, predicting the death binary variable with kNN, decision tree, naive Bayes, and SVM algorithms and comparing their performance.